sanketfirodiya/awesome-ios-frameworks/README.md

-# awesome-ios-frameworks
+# Awesome iOS frameworks
-Awesome list of the best mobile frameworks and platforms by 3rd party developers.
+Awesome list of frameworks and services that make life simpler for iOS developers.

 1. [Parse](https://parse.com) - Backend as a service
 ---